SanjogTamang/sanjog-demo/README.md

 # sanjog-demo
-This is my first Git repository
+This is my first Git repository.
+Author -Sanjog Tamang